stevebargelt/stevebargelt.com/content/post/build-status-radiator.md

 CMD ["python", "-u", "./jenkinslight.py"]
 ```

-Should note here that the -u unbuffers the Python output.
+Should note here that the -u un-buffers the Python output.
 For the longest time I thought there was a problem with Python writing to the stdout (via print, etc.) because I never saw anything in `docker logs jenkins-py` - well I guess it was buffereing.

 Pi 2 and 3 (ARM x)
 https://hub.docker.com/r/resin/raspberrypi3-python/